Don’t Be Too Quick to Say No

 First, what is a sluggard?
-A sluggard is a slothful person; an idler; a person who is habitually lazy.
-Consider then, Proverbs’ 14 mentions of a sluggard:
+It’s a slothful person; an idler; a person who is habitually lazy.
+Consider then, Proverbs’ 14 mentions of the word:

 - How long will you lie there, you sluggard?
 When will you get up from your sleep?